Licensing criteria for home-based ECE services

 In all areas of the home, large and heavy items of furniture, equipment and appliances such as pianos, free standing fridges and stoves should be secured to the structure of the building.
 Check the strength of the wallboards and follow manufacturers’ instructions.

 Other home appliances such as televisions, stereos or microwave ovens should be secured with industrial Velcro or non-slip mats.
-See the EQC website for more information.
+See the EQC website for more information(external link).

 Lighter things such as books and blocks can also cause injury if they fall on children.